MetOffice/cmip6-dreq-interface/README.md

-Because the mapping from MIPs and experiments to variables is not very well-defined by the DREQ, `djq` also provides a simple interface which allows you to define your own mapping function: this function doesn't need to know anything about `djq` at all other than how it is called.
-It is possible to specify which function to use both from the Python API and from the command line.
-Multiple such functions can exist concurrently.
-These functions are called 'implementations' in the code.
+Because the mapping from MIPs and experiments to variables is not very well-defined by the DREQ, `djq` also provides a simple interface which allows you to define your own mapping function: this function doesn't need to know anything about `djq` at all other than how it is called, and can be loaded dynamically from a module at run time, so no modifications are needed to `djq` in order to provide an alternative mapping function .
+It is possible to specify which function or module to use both from the Python API and from the command line.
+Multiple such functions / modules can exist concurrently.
+These functions / modules are called 'implementations' in the code.

+Once the set of variables is computed, it needs to be elaborated in various ways before being turned into JSON.
+This is done by a 'JSONifier', and these are also components which can be plugged in to `djq` dynamically.

 A tool is included, `cci`, which allows you to directly compare implementations.